Criminal Psychology Major

 Former Hyogo Prefectural Police Cyber Crime Countermeasure Division Manager, Cyber Crime Countermeasure Division Chief, Tanba Police Station Chief

-Specialty: Crime practice, investigative practice, investigation and countermeasures against cybercrime, crime prevention
+Criminal practice, investigative practice, cybercrime investigation and countermeasures, crime prevention

 Kenji Teramura